databricks/mlops-stacks/{{cookiecutter.project_name}}/databricks-config/README.md

 ### Setting up batch inference job
 The batch inference job expects an input Delta table that with a schema that your registered model accepts.
 To use the batch inference job, set up such a Delta table in both your staging and prod workspace.
-Then, resolve the TODOS in `staging/inference-job.tf` and `prod/inference-job.tf`, passing the name of the input Delta table and the name of the output Delta table to which to write batch predictions as job parameters.
+Then, resolve the TODOs in `staging/inference-job.tf` and `prod/inference-job.tf`, passing the name of the input Delta table and the name of the output Delta table to which to write batch predictions as job parameters.